xieweiAlex/English_Learning/words/2024/words-Jul-24.md

 [week 2](#week-2)
 [week 1](#week-1)

+suave and urbane.
+expletive.
+Agaric.
+Ellipsis.
+Mosque.

-Is everything you assumed about the Middle Ages wrong? e subsisted on welfare and casual labour.
+Is everything you assumed about the Middle Ages wrong?
+He subsisted on welfare and casual labour.

 Brute force.
 insouciant.